Welcome to the Premier Automotive Aftermarket Podcast and Resource site.

 Answers Are Here

-I provide stories and trends, from your peers, in an personal interview.
+I provide stories and trends, from your peers.
 You will:

-Solve problems through the insights and ideas that bubble to the surface.
+Solve problems through insights and ideas that bubble to the surface.

 Affirm your own business and life strategies from the raw, personal and honest stories that are shared for you.